-The material world is like an inverted tree, in which you can see downward, but you can’t see upward.
+The material world is like an inverted tree, and each person has a position in that tree.
+At any position in the tree, you can easily see downward, but it is very hard to see upward.
 This means that if you are sitting at a particular leaf, you will only know about that leaf.
-If you climb up the tree and come to a twig, then from there you can see the twig and all the leaves that are directly emanating from the twig.
-As you climb up further, you can see many twigs coming out of a branch, and then you can see the branch as well as all the twigs and leaves emerging from it.
-Thus, as we climb the tree of material knowledge and understanding, we perform two kinds of activities—broadening and deepening.
-By broadening I mean that as we climb up the tree of knowledge, a greater number of branches, twigs, and leaves come within our vision; our knowledge is therefore broadened by rising.
+If you climb up and come to a twig, then you would see the twig and all the leaves that are directly emanating from the twig.
+As you climb up further, you can see a branch that emanates many twigs which then emanate many leaves.
+Our knowledge grows through this process.

+This growth can be described in two words—broadening and deepening.
+By broadening I mean that as we climb up the tree, a greater number of branches, twigs, and leaves come into our vision; our knowledge is broadened by rising.
 Similarly, as we climb up the tree, we find a new kind of unity that reconciles the aforementioned diversity; our understanding is deepened by the unity that reconciles a greater amount of diversity.
-The broadening of the knowledge and the deepening of the understanding are processes that go hand-in-hand.
+The broadening of the knowledge and the deepening of the understanding always tend to go hand-in-hand.

 The State of Primary Education

-The result of such education is that children cram lessons, spit them out during an exam, and then erase them from memory as a bad dream which should have never happened.
-Most children come out of the education system hating it, but as they grow up, they force their children into the same system again.
+The result is that children cram lessons, spit them out from memory during an exam, and erase them from memory after the exam.
+Most children come out of the education system hating it, but as they grow up, they push their children into the same system again.

 The State of Higher Education

-As time passes, and as we become more educated, our expertise narrows, because the education system teaches us more and more about less and less.
-In the logical limit of this ongoing educational effort, we will know everything about nothing.
-The modern education system goes from diverse branches towards leaves, rather than from the branches to the root.
+As time passes, and we become more educated, our expertise narrows, because the education system teaches us more and more about less and less.
+In the logical limit of this ongoing educational effort, we know everything about nothing.
+The modern education system goes from diverse branches towards leaves, rather than from those branches toward the root.
 The modern system neither broadens our thinking nor deepens our understanding; it rather narrows and shallows.
-As you enter the specialized fields of modern science you increasingly find enormous amounts of data generated in each field, but very little understanding of how to parse and comprehend this data variety.
+As you enter the specialized fields of modern science you begin to see enormous amounts of data generated in each field, but very little understanding of how to parse and comprehend this data variety.

-There are also many difficulties in broadening the knowledge formally because the knowledge is divided into different departments which largely remain incommunicado.
-And we cannot build strong bridges because attempts to unify diverse areas are viewed as an existential threat to current identities.
+There are also many difficulties in broadening the knowledge because it is divided into departments that remain incommunicado.
+And we cannot build bridges because attempts to unify diverse areas are viewed as a threat to current individualities.
 Thus, knowledge is not a single tree with many branches.
 It can at best be called a forest of many trees, which have grown haphazardly, although they coexist in the same ecosystem.
-Just as you can get lost in a forest, similarly one can get lost in the dizzying jargon of the diverse knowledge areas.
+Just as you can get lost in a forest, similarly one can get lost in the dizzying jargon of the diverse departments of education.

 Problems in Modern Education

-I could have begun with the issue of how to impart Vedic knowledge, but I have begun by describing the problem in modern education itself.
-The reason is that we cannot replace an existing system with a new system without understanding what to replace, why to replace it, and how it will change the system.
+I could have begun with discussing how to impart Vedic knowledge, but I have begun by describing the problem in modern education.
+This is because we cannot replace an existing system with a new one without knowing what to replace, why to replace it, and how to replace it.

-The essential problem in the modern education system is that it is not broadening and deepening in the sense that we cannot see how diverse branches are part of the single tree.
-The human mind is limited and it cannot hold large amounts of data.
-And since we cannot obtain an understanding of the whole, we focus on the leaves of a particular branch—thereby overlooking the roots.
-As we forego the study of the higher parts of the tree, there is a decline in mental and intellectual development, emotional stability, and moral judgment.
-Atheism and social decline follow as natural consequences.
+The essential problem with modern education is that it is not broadening and deepening.
+We cannot see how diverse branches are part of a single tree.
+The human mind cannot hold large amounts of data.
+And since we cannot obtain an understanding of the whole, we focus on the leaves on one branch—thereby overlooking the roots.
+As we forego the study of the higher parts of the tree, there is a decline in intellectual sophistication, emotional acceptance of others, and moral judgment of our duties based on context.
+The world is seen as many fragmented and conflicting ideologies, which no center holding them together.
+Desolation and immorality follow as natural consequences.

 Anyone seeking the truth about reality is quickly lost in the forest of many trees.
-If one examines these trees, we can find that they propose contradictory ideas and theories, and while they demonstrate some convergence within their own domains from leaves to roots, ultimately there are so many trees that you can never conclusively answer any of the human and existential questions.
+If one examines these trees, we can find that they propose contradictory ideas and theories, and while they demonstrate some convergence within their own domains from leaves to roots, ultimately there are so many trees that you can never conclusively answer any of the fundamental human questions.
 In fact, many people now mock these questions, calling them a waste of time.
-It has become fashionable to disregard deeper questions and focus on superficial details.
+It is now fashionable to disregard deeper questions and focus on superficial details.

-Such an education system serves no ultimate purpose; it can, however, create employable specialists and education is now entirely about vocations, not about a true understanding of reality, which can then be used to convincingly decide the nature of right and wrong, good or bad.
-As society heads towards greater materialism, we can expect more unhappiness, more disruptions, and more decadence.
+Such an education system serves no ultimate purpose; it can, however, create employable specialists.
+Thus, education is now entirely about vocations, not about a true understanding of reality, which can then be used to convincingly decide the nature of truth, right, and good.
+As society heads towards greater confusion due to ignorance, we can expect more unhappiness, more disruptions, and more decadence.

 Academic Presentations of Vedic Knowledge

-Vedic knowledge is taught in modern universities as part of the department of religion, with religion being one of the dozens of departments.
-This approach to Vedic knowledge effectively views it as yet another subject to be crammed in like the other subjects.
+Vedic knowledge is taught in modern universities as part of the department of religion, with religion being only one of the dozens of departments.
+This approach to Vedic knowledge treats it as yet another subject to be crammed just like the other subjects.
 What could be the use of such cramming?
-We have to view Vedic knowledge as the method of education—i.e. that there is a tree that has something at the root and something at the leaves.
+We have to view Vedic knowledge as the center of education—i.e. that there is a tree that has something at the root and something at the leaves.
 With that understanding, we can go from leaf to root, and then grow more branches and leaves.

+When Vedic knowledge is taught as yet another subject in yet another department as yet another specialty, the education loses all meaning.
 Vedic knowledge is not another subject of knowledge—like civics, geometry, or chemistry.
-Vedic knowledge is the approach to education in which all ideas are part of a single tree of ideas.
-Acquiring Vedic knowledge means understanding the root idea, the trunk ideas, the branch ideas, and so forth until one can explain the observed phenomena based on these ideas.
-All things in the material world are ideas; we just don’t understand the process by which they were created.
-Education means seeing the idea hierarchy, understanding how it is produced from a root, and then producing the most useful new branches, twigs, and leaves on the tree for everyone’s consumption.
+Vedic knowledge is that which can unify all other subjects.
+The Vedic method of teaching also views different departments as parts of a single tree.
+Acquiring it means understanding the root idea, the trunk ideas, and the branch ideas until one can explain everything based on these ideas.
+All things in this world are modeled using ideas; we just don’t understand the process by which they are diversified.
+Education means seeing the idea hierarchy, understanding how it is produced from a root, and producing the most useful new branches, twigs, and leaves on the tree for everyone’s consumption.

-Vedic education and modern education obviously differ in many ideas that they impart.
-But before that difference, they differ in the notion of education itself as a single tree vs. a forest of trees.
+Vedic and modern education obviously differ in many ideas that they impart.
+But before we examine and understand that difference, we have to recognize that they differ in the notion of education and the concept of knowledge itself as a single tree vs. a forest of trees.